UFCISEMedia/hwcoe-syllabus-display/readme.txt

 == Installation ==

 1. Ensure all required plugins are installed and activated.
-2. Upload the plugin to the plugins folder.
+2. Move the "_Required Files" folder to outside the plugin folder.
-3. Activate the plugin from the Plugins dashboard.
+3. Upload the plugin to the Wordpress Plugins folder.
-4. Go to Import/Export under the Gravity Forms Plugin.
+4. Activate the plugin from the Plugins dashboard.
-5. Import the "gravityforms-syllabi-upload.json" file.
+5. Go to Import/Export under the Gravity Forms Plugin.
-6. Go to ACF > Tools and import the "group_5cd17365c47bc.json" file.
+6. Import the "gravityforms-syllabi-upload.json" file located in the "_Required Files" folder.
 7. Set up the reCAPTCHA for your form:
      - Go to the reCAPTCHA link (https://www.google.com/recaptcha/admin/create) to register your site.
 You may need to create a gmail account for this.
 Use something generic that can stay with the department and not something personal.
      - Select reCAPTCHA v2 and the first "I'm not a robot" option